 Key Takeaways

-- Cortisol, a steroid hormone produced in response to stress, impacts insulin signaling through various mechanisms
+- Cortisol, a steroid hormone produced in response to stress, may impact insulin signaling through various mechanisms

-- Prolonged periods of stress cause insulin resistance, which can lead to obesity, type 2 diabetes, and metabolic syndrome
+- Prolonged periods of stress may contribute to insulin resistance, which can be associated with obesity, type 2 diabetes, and metabolic syndrome

 - If you are experiencing sweet cravings, weight gain, hypertension, dizziness, and/or brain fog, it is recommended to consult your healthcare provider to evaluate insulin levels

-- Insulin resistance can be reversed by adopting a healthy diet and participating in regular physical exercise
+- Insulin resistance may be managed by adopting a healthy diet and participating in regular physical exercise